matjash/qgis_openpyxl_crash_test/README.md

     reader.read()
     ...

-Problem was really in xlml module, not QGIS.
+Problem was really in lxml module, not QGIS.
 More about issue: https://github.com/qgis/QGIS/issues/55807